TronTram/TimeTracker/README.md

 ### Prerequisites

 - Node.js 18+ and npm
+- Database: Choose one:
+  - Local PostgreSQL installation, OR
-- PostgreSQL database (or Supabase account)
+  - Supabase account (free tier available), OR
+  - Docker (for containerized PostgreSQL)
 - Clerk account for authentication

 ### Installation